bjornBES/GamingCPU_Project/CPU/Floppy disk controller/BFDCG12.md

 #### Description

-Writes a sector to the disk
+Writes data to a disk

 #### Calling